 I was making lunch when my son turned to me and asked, “Dad, does a career in history make a lot of money?”
 While I explained that I hadn’t explored all of the careers involved in the subject of history, the only job I could think of was teaching.
 And unfortunately, teachers don’t make a lot of money.
 I told him he’d probably have to write a best-selling book to make a good amount of money.
 He was disappointed and added, “None of the things I’m interested in are money makers.”

 That’s when I explained to him that perhaps money isn’t the best determining factor when thinking about a career.
-It’s definitely a factor to consider, but not the most important.
-Unfortunately, many people choose a career based on salary only to find out that they’re miserable.
+It’s definitely a factor to consider, but it’s not the most important.
+Unfortunately, many people choose a career based on salary only to find out that they’re miserable doing what they chose.
 Avoiding mistakes like that can lead to a place where our talents and passions align.
 Here are 5 career mistakes men make.A person who maintains good relationships will go far in life.

 1. They burn bridges.